-When it comes to choosing a colour for your floor, there are several things to consider How big is the room and how much light does it get?
-Dark floors may reduce the feeling of space in a smaller room, particularly if it is north facing, while lighter floors can be used to create a bright, airy interior.
+When it comes to choosing a colour for your floor, there are several things to consider: how big is the room and how much light does it get?
+Dark floors may reduce the feeling of space in a smaller room, particularly if it’s north facing, while lighter floors can be used to create a bright, airy interior.

 Is the space a high-traffic area – a busy family kitchen or hallway – and does it have to cater for pets?
 Remember, lighter coloured laminates won’t show up scratches and marks as much as dark colours, but a dark carpet is a better option than a light shade in a busy home.

 What style is your house – period, modern, minimalist, country?
 The flooring should fit with your design scheme and furniture but remember, flooring can also be used to give rooms a fresh new look.
 Choose geometric patterns to make an eye-catching statement in a hallway, lay light-coloured laminate